What is Azure Batch?

 Batch works well with intrinsically parallel (also known as "embarrassingly parallel") workloads.
-Intrinsically parallel workloads are those where the applications can run independently, and each instance completes part of the work.
-When the applications are executing, they might access some common data, but they do not communicate with other instances of the application.
+Intrinsically parallel workloads have applications which can run independently, with each instance completing part of the work.
+When the applications are executing, they might access some common data, but they don't communicate with other instances of the application.
 Intrinsically parallel workloads can therefore run at a large scale, determined by the amount of compute resources available to run applications simultaneously.

 Some examples of intrinsically parallel workloads you can bring to Batch:

 - Financial risk modeling using Monte Carlo simulations

 - VFX and 3D image rendering

 You can also use Batch to run tightly coupled workloads, where the applications you run need to communicate with each other, rather than running independently.
 Tightly coupled applications normally use the Message Passing Interface (MPI) API.
 You can run your tightly coupled workloads with Batch using Microsoft MPI or Intel MPI.
 Improve application performance with specialized HPC and GPU-optimized VM sizes.

 Some examples of tightly coupled workloads:

 Many tightly coupled jobs can be run in parallel using Batch.
 For example, perform multiple simulations of a liquid flowing through a pipe with varying pipe widths.